codeck313/twitterCapture/README.md

     cd twitterCapture
     pip install -r requirements.txt

-By default it is using using sqlite3.
+By default it is using sqlite3.
 Though you can change it to other DB management system you like.

 To use sqlite3 :